 - Heart paper punch (optional)

-1. Gather all of your supplies and cut out your heart template.
-I folded a piece of paper in half to make my template, this helps to make each side even.
-I also used a heart cookie cutter to make the double heart shapes.
+1. Gather all of your supplies and cut out your heart templates or make your own.
 You want your hearts to fill as much space in your salad spinner as possible, this will help to keep the hearts from clinging to the side when you are spinning them.

 - Valentine’s Day cards